zzzprojects/html-agility-pack/README.md

 Another great free way to contribute is  **spreading the word** about the library!

 This project relies on financial contributions from the community.
-Thank you to all our contributors :).
+Thank you to all our contributors!

 [One-time donation](https://zzzprojects.com/contribute)